 Cooking utensil basics include spatulas for your meat, pancake and egg-flipping needs.
 Opt for a wood or bamboo spoon or a rubber spatula for stirring in a saucepan.
 These same spoons can be used for mixing during meal prep to lessen your load.

 Specialty items, such as whisks, can be added if you plan out your meals in advance and can justify the need through repeat uses.
 Otherwise, consider if you need the item or another utensil can take its place.
 For example, a fork can whisk eggs well enough for most cooking needs.
+You may be able to purchase a camping utensil set so you don’t have to purchase the pieces individually.

 Specialized Camping Utensil Kits